akalenuk/wordsandbuttons/README.md

 ## Pages

+- [Partial order and non-Boolean logic](https://wordsandbuttons.online/partial_order_and_non_boolean_logic.html) Non-Boolean logics are rare but not extinct.
+Interval logic is one example.
+Sometimes, you can implement a logic you want within total order relation or partial order but sometimes even that isn't enough.
+With operator overloading, you have the freedom to go there but you also have less assurance when working with total order.
+<sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

 - [Yet another alternative to floating point numbers](https://wordsandbuttons.online/yet_another_alternative_to_floating_point_numbers.html) This shows how computeable intervals written in rational bounds may not only account for the input error but keep computational error under control as well.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#quizzes](https://wordsandbuttons.online/all_quizzes.html)</sup>